Chargebackhit API Reference

 This section ensures seamless and efficient management of alerts and outcomes within the Chargebackhit.

 Update response outcome allows for efficient and secure updates of alert outcomes, ensuring up-to-date information.
-Get alert by ID facilitates secure access to detailed information about a specific alert, while Alert list enables users to securely and effectively retrieve tailored lists of alerts based on various filtering parameters.
+Get alert by ID facilitates secure access to detailed information about a specific alert, while alert list enables users to securely and effectively retrieve tailored lists of alerts based on various filtering parameters.

 Update response outcome